my1396/R-Notes/docs/0207-Rmd-Table.md

 - `dep.var.labels` labels for dependent variables.

+- <span class="env-green">`column.labels`</span> a character vector of labels for columns in regression tables.

+    This is useful to denote different regressions, informing the name/nature of the model, instead of using numbers to identify them.

+    When you add custom column labels, you may want to use: <span class="env-green">`model.numbers = FALSE`</span> to suppress the default model numbers (1) (2)...

 - <span class="env-green">`covariate.labels`</span>  labels for covariates in the regression tables.

     Can provide latex symbols in the labels, need to escape special symbols though.